-- grades of "C" or better required for both courses - at least one course must be a lab course - CIS.112 Computer Software Applications is recommended.
+- Students must pass with a grade of "C" or better. - At least one course must be a lab course. - ICT.110 Computer Software Applications is recommended.

 Additional UIUC Requirements:

 - All transfer applicants must have completed either three years of one language other than English in high school or through the second level (2 semesters) of one language other than English in college prior to the desired term of entry. - The college's graduation requirement is satisfied by completion through the third year of one language other than English in high school or through the third level (3 semesters) of one language other than English in college. - If General Chemistry II is required for degree completion, it is strongly recommended that CHM.120 General Chemistry 2 be completed prior to transfer.